Table of Contents

-The point and beauty of cross country skiing are to enjoy it for long hours of winter – the season we wait for all year long to hit the slopes and get the thrill out of the snow.
+The point and beauty of cross-country skiing are to enjoy it for long hours of winter – the season we wait for all year long to hit the slopes and get the thrill out of the snow.
 If you know the right way to ski, you will do it for a longer duration and enjoy its benefits in the long run.
 That is why beginners must learn the right position and skiing techniques.
+But first, you should decide which style you go with.
+Here’s a little guide on that matter.

 For the correct position, when your left arm and pole go in front of your body, your right foot and ski should be behind your body.
 The same case goes for the right hand.
 You will keep on switching from left to right with your arms and legs opposing each other diagonally – just like a normal walking style.